elunna/recipes/drinks_and_smoothies/lemon lime zinger.md

 ### A ZINGER
 can be made with a variety of
 juices.
-Try this mix: 1/2 lemon juiced, 1/2 lime juiced, 1 orange juiced, and 2 tablespoons of pomegranate juice, top with ice and sparkling water.
+Try this mix: 1/2 lemon juiced, 1/2 lime juiced, 1 orange juiced, and 2 tbsp of pomegranate juice, top with ice and sparkling water.
 Using juice from a bottle?
-Try 1/4 cup of pineapple juice and 1 teaspoon of fresh ginger, zested, top with ice and sparkling water.
+Try 1/4 cup of pineapple juice and 1 tsp of fresh ginger, zested, top with ice and sparkling water.
 Looking for something less sweet?
 How about 1/4 cup of unsweetened cranberry juice plus 1/2 lemon juiced,